 Dayton is a very small town located in the state of Virginia.
 With a population of 1,588 people and two constituent neighborhoods, Dayton is the 230th largest community in Virginia.

-Dayton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dayton is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Dayton who work in office and administrative support (18.92%), sales jobs (10.99%), and management occupations (8.44%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dayton is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dayton who work in office and administrative support (18.58%), sales jobs (9.54%), and teaching (7.01%).

-The per capita income in Dayton in 2010 was $24,154, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $96,616 for a family of four.
+The per capita income in Dayton in 2010 was $25,636, which is middle income relative to Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $102,544 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.

+Dayton is a very ethnically-diverse town.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
+The greatest number of Dayton residents report their race to be White, followed by Asian.
 Dayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.14% of the town’s residents.
-Important ancestries of people in Dayton include Irish, English, Scots-Irish, and Russian.
+People of Hispanic or Latino origin account for 19.89% of the town’s residents.
+Important ancestries of people in Dayton include English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Dayton is English.
 Other important languages spoken here include Spanish and Russian.